Lcorvle/Multicore-TSNE/README.md

 Please refer to [sklearn TSNE manual](http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html) for parameters explanation.

-Only double arrays are supported for now.
-For this implementation `n_components` is fixed to `2`, which is the most common case (use [Barnes-Hut t-SNE](https://github.com/lvdmaaten/bhtsne) or sklearn otherwise).
-Also note that some of the parameters will be ignored for sklearn compatibility.
-Only these parameters are used (and they are the most important ones):
+This implementation `n_components=2`, which is the most common case (use [Barnes-Hut t-SNE](https://github.com/lvdmaaten/bhtsne) or sklearn otherwise).
+Also note that some parameters are there just for the sake of compatibility with sklearn and are otherwise ignored.
+See `MulticoreTSNE` class docstring for more info.

-- perplexity
-- n_iter
-- angle

 ### Test

 You can test it on MNIST dataset with the following command:

 ```
-python python/tests/test.py <n_jobs>
+python MulticoreTSNE/examples/test.py <n_jobs>
 ```

 #### Note on jupyter use